Go-go dancing: In the 1970s and after

-During the 1970s discotheques became less popular and few nightclubs employed go-go dancers.
+During the 1970s, discotheques became less popular and few nightclubs employed go-go dancers.
 Opportunities for go-go dancing work mainly continued at strip clubs where the audience was all male.
-Most of the strip clubs in the 1970s abandoned traditional burlesque striptease in favour of live sex shows and go-go dancing which was performed topless or naked.
+Most of the strip clubs in the 1970s abandoned traditional burlesque striptease in favour of live sex shows and go-go dancing which was performed topless or nude.

 However, in the late 1970s, there was a nightclub at 128 West 45th Street (the same location where the Peppermint Lounge had been) in Manhattan, New York City, called G.G.
 Barnum's Room, patronized largely by transgender women, that had male go-go dancers who danced on trapezes above a net over the dance floor.
 In 1978, the Xenon night club in Manhattan became the first night club to provide go-go boxes for amateur go-go dancers to dance on.

-During the 1980s go-go dancing continued in strip clubs and peep shows.
+During the 1980s, go-go dancing continued in strip clubs and peep shows.
 Lawmakers in some jurisdictions passed regulations prohibiting nude dancing, requiring go-go dancers to wear pasties and a G-string.
 These laws were challenged under the First Amendment to the United States Constitution using the argument that naked go-go dancing qualifies as free speech.